Argumentation is the thought process used to develop and present arguments. It is closely related to critical thinking and reasoning.

 The argumentation group also wrote out more questions and better question than the comparison group.
 In addition to being able to develop more nuanced, balanced arguments, they were better prepared to learn what they needed to help them reason through complex issues.

-If you are looking to improve your own argumentation, you might use the list of pregame-prep activities as a guide for building arguments.
-Try to take each side’s perspective, and think about how to integrate the different views.
+If you are looking for a simple way to improve argumentation in your own classroom, you might use the list of pregame-prep activities as a student guide for building arguments.
+Have them try to take each side’s perspective, and think about how to integrate the different views.

 Image Credit: edenpictures